 We currently operate in one reportable business segment-the discovery and development of Synthetic Biotic medicines.
 To date, we have dedicated substantially all of our activities to the research and development of our product candidates.
-As of September 30, 2019, we have received approximately \$320.3 million in proceeds to date as we financed our operations through approximately \$110.7 million in aggregate net proceeds from the sale of Private Synlogic preferred stock and Synlogic, LLC preferred units, approximately \$0.4 million in a convertible promissory note with one of our investors, which was converted into Private Synlogic preferred stock, approximately \$6.0 million in payments received under the AbbVie Agreement, approximately \$40.4 million from our merger with Mirna, net of transaction costs, approximately \$82.7 million in total net proceeds from the sale of our common stock in our common stock offerings in January and April 2018, approximately \$79.9 million in total net proceeds from the sale of our common stock and Pre-Funded Warrants in June 2019 and \$0.2 million from exercises of stock options.
+As of March 31, 2020, we have received approximately \$322.8 million in proceeds as we financed our operations through various debt and equity financing arrangements and collaboration agreements, including \$8.5 million in payments received under the AbbVie Agreement, and \$79.9 million in total net proceeds from the sale of our common stock and pre-funded warrants to purchase shares of common stock (the "Pre-Funded Warrants") in June 2019.

 We have not generated any revenue to date from product sales and have incurred significant operating losses since our inception.
-We have incurred net losses of approximately \$13.3 million and \$38.6 million for the three and nine months ended September 30, 2019, respectively and \$10.7 million and \$36.5 million for the three and nine months ended September 30, 2019, we had an accumulated deficit of approximately \$158.3 million, and we expect to incur losses for the foreseeable future as we develop our product candidates.
+We have incurred net losses of approximately \$15.8 million and \$12.9 million for the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of approximately \$187.0 million, and we expect to incur losses for the foreseeable future as we develop our product candidates.
 We expect our expenses and capital requirements will increase substantially in connection with our ongoing activities, as we:

-- complete preclinical studies, initiate and complete clinical trials for product candidates; - manufacture product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, and management personnel; - expand our existing infrastructure and secure space in a facility to support continued growth in our research and development efforts; and - add operational and finance personnel to support product development efforts and to support operating as a public company.
+- complete preclinical studies, initiate and complete clinical trials for product candidates; - contract to manufacture product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, and management personnel; - · expand our existing infrastructure and secure space in a facility to support continued growth in our research and development efforts; and - add operational and finance personnel to support product development efforts and to support operating as a public company.

 We do not expect to generate product revenue unless and until we successfully complete clinical development and obtain regulatory approvals for our product candidates, either alone or in collaboration with third parties.
-Additionally, we expect to use third-party contract research organizations (CROs) to carry out clinical development and both internal manufacturing and contract manufacturing organizations (CMOs) to carry out our clinical development and manufacturing activities, and we do not yet have a commercial organization.
+Additionally, we expect to utilize third-party contract research organizations (CROs) and contract manufacturing organizations (CMOs) to carry out our clinical development and manufacturing activities, and we do not yet have a commercial organization.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant expenses related to developing our internal commercialization capability to support product sales, marketing and distribution.
 Accordingly, we anticipate that we will seek to fund our operations through public or private equity or debt financings, collaborations or licenses, finance lease transactions or other available financing transactions.
 However, we may be unable to raise additional funds through these or other means when needed.
 Because of the numerous risks and uncertainties associated with product development, we are unable to predict the timing or amount of increased expenses or when or if it will be able to achieve or maintain profitability.
 Even if we are able to generate product revenue, we may not become profitable.